Skin sensory receptors: How context affects touch response

 How the central nervous system and skin processes touch

-Despite having different roles, all receptors operate on a basic blueprint.
+Despite having different roles, all skin receptors operate on a basic blueprint.
 When someone touches you, sensory receptors transmit electrical signals to the DRG.
 If the touch is painful or unpleasant, nociceptors in the Rexed laminae I and II—which are two of the ten layers of the gray matter that process pain—relay these signals to other Rexed layers (IV and VII).
 This starts a process (ascending modulation) to the thalamus of the brain.

 During this process, opioid receptors are activated in the presynaptic ends of nociceptors in Rexed layers IV and VII, which stops the activation and release of substance P, a neurotransmitter that modulates pain.

-In this process, many neurotransmitters are produced to suppress pain or simply increase the sense of pleasure if the touch stimulus is considered non-threatening.
+In this process, many neurotransmitters are produced to suppress pain or increase the sense of pleasure if the touch stimulus is considered non-threatening.
 These neurotransmitters include serotonin, endogenous opioids, vasopressin, and oxytocin, which act as “painkillers.”
 All these events happen in milliseconds.

 Keratinocytes and pain modulation

-Researchers Moehring, Cowie, et al. from the Medical College of Wisconsin in Milwaukee found that when certain keratinocytes in mice are “turned off” under exposure to a low-voltage LED light at 30-second intervals, this lowers their response to touch stimuli.
+In 2017, researchers Moehring, Cowie, et al. from the Medical College of Wisconsin in Milwaukee found that when certain keratinocytes in mice are “turned off” under exposure to a low-voltage LED light at 30-second intervals, this lowers their response to touch stimuli.

-Their research further validated previous research that pressure on the skin makes the keratinocytes release ATP (adenosine triphosphate), which binds to nerve cell receptors called P2X4.
+Their research validated previous research that pressure on the skin makes the keratinocytes release ATP (adenosine triphosphate), which binds to nerve cell receptors called P2X4.
 This is the first step needed for nerves to sense mechanical stimuli before the information is transmitted to the spinal cord and brain.
 However, when the researchers damaged their nerve receptors or prevented ATP attachment to the nerve cell, the mice did not respond much to touch—painful and non-painful types.

-“For instance, one may experience analgesia as a result of mechanism A which competes with that of mechanism B. After blocking mechanism A (e.g., using a competitive receptor antagonist), mechanism B may dominate.
+“Bear in mind that different mechanisms compete, complement, and interact,” he said.
+“For instance, one may experience analgesia as a result of mechanism A which competes with that of mechanism B. After blocking mechanism A, mechanism B may dominate.
 Clinically, the difference may be undetectable, and as a result, connecting mechanisms to clinical outcomes would be difficult to study.
-That said, I believe it is certainly feasible that descending modulatory circuits play a role in the analgesic response that some individuals experience.
-I think the better question is, to what extent, in what individuals, and under what circumstances?”

 How context affects sensory receptors and touch